KeshavAgg2005/KeshavAgg2005/README.md

 ###

-<p align="left">✨ Creating bugs since 2022: Because every masterpiece needs a few flaws.<br>📚 I'm currently learning WedD and Social Skills.<br>🎯 Career Aspirations: As I continue my undergraduate studies, I'm exploring different career paths in software development.
+<p align="left">✨ Creating bugs since 2022: Because every masterpiece needs a few flaws.<br> <br>📚 I'm currently learning WedD and Social Skills.<br> <br>🎯 Career Aspirations: As I continue my undergraduate studies, I'm exploring different career paths in software development.
 I'm particularly interested in exploring opportunities in full-stack development and data science.
 My goal is to secure a summer internship where I can gain hands-on experience in these areas.
-<br>🎲 Fun fact: Did you know that the term 'bug' in computer science originated in 1947 when a moth caused a malfunction in the Mark II computer at Harvard University?
+<br> <br>🎲 Fun fact: Did you know that the term 'bug' in computer science originated in 1947 when a moth caused a malfunction in the Mark II computer at Harvard University?
 The technicians investigating the issue found the moth trapped in a relay, and ever since, 'debugging' has been a common term for fixing software issues!</p>

 ###